HBO Finally Tests Broadband WatersGreen Bay Time Warner Cable Subscribers Will Get Free Add-On Service HBO On Broadband 1/20/2008 05:03:00 PM Eastern

 After hanging back while its pay-cable competitors joined the rush to offer programming online, HBO is testing the broadband waters.

-On Tuesday (Jan.
-22), the premium channel will launch HBO on Broadband, a service that allows subscribers to stream HBO online and temporarily download titles on demand.
-The service will be offered initially as a free add-on for Time Warner Cable subscribers in Green Bay, Wisc.; the company, a division of Time Warner, declined to detail plans for a national rollout.
+On Tuesday, the premium channel will launch HBO On Broadband, a service that allows subscribers to stream HBO online and temporarily download titles on-demand.
+The service will be offered initially as a free add-on for Time Warner Cable subscribers in Green Bay, Wis.
+The company, a division of Time Warner, declined to detail plans for a national rollout.

-Time Warner has 576,000 subs—365,000 of them digital—in the Milwaukee area where HBO on Broadband is launching.
-It's those digital subscribers who will be able to access the broadband channel.
+Time Warner has 576,000 subscribers -- 365,000 of them digital -- in the Milwaukee area where HBO On Broadband is launching.
+It’s those digital subscribers who will be able to access the broadband channel.

-Available only to subscribers to HBO, HBO On Demand and their chosen operator's high-speed Internet service, HBO on Broadband offers a 700 kbps live stream of HBO's main feed.
-But the key feature is the rotating mix of theatrical titles and original programming—some 400 total hours a month—that users can download and keep on their hard drives for up to four weeks.
+Available only to HBO subscribers, HBO On Demand and their chosen operator’s high-speed-Internet service, HBO On Broadband offers a 700-kilobit-per-second live stream of HBO’s main feed.
+But the key feature is the rotating mix of theatrical titles and original programming -- some 400 total hours per month -- that users can download and keep on their hard drives for up to four weeks.

-"This is part of our overall strategy of enhancing value for HBO subscribers by providing greater access to content," says HBO Co-President Eric Kessler, who likened the launch to the company's rollout of HBO On Demand in Columbia, S.C., in 2001.
+"This is part of our overall strategy of enhancing value for HBO subscribers by providing greater access to content," said HBO co-president Eric Kessler, who likened the launch to the company’s rollout of HBO On Demand in Columbia, S.C., in 2001.

 The new service allows users to assemble and manage a library of downloads, as well as set parental controls, through a Microsoft Windows-based application (Wisconsin subscribers can download it at HBOonroadrunner.com).
 HBO is developing a separate Mac application and is looking at offering the service on Windows-based portable devices down the road.

 HBO’s approach reflects its concern for protecting its subscription business model, as well as its relationships with operators.